monyarm/NovelVM/doc/docportal/other_platforms/nintendo_switch.rst

 Keyboard and mouse support
 ****************************
-Physical USB mice and keyboards work on the Switch and are supported by ScummVM.
+Physical USB mice and keyboards work on the Switch and are supported by NovelVM.
 All keyboards work but not all mice work.
 A mouse compatibility list is available on this `Google Sheet <https://docs.google.com/spreadsheets/d/1Drbo5-QuSX901MwtOytSMuqRGxeIkq2HELM806I9dj0/edit#gid=0>`_.

 Touch support
 ****************